 Candidates running for these director seats have each been asked to submit a short, 350 word or less, biography answering the questions listed below.
-Candidates have provided their contact information if you would like to reach out with additional questions.
+Candidates will provide their contact information if you would like to reach out with additional questions.

 *Note that no edits have been made to the candidate’s submissions.